doorkeeper-gem/doorkeeper/README.md

 ### API mode

-By default Doorkeeper uses default Rails stack to provide full OAuth 2 functionality with additional features like administration area for managing applications.
-By the way, you can use Doorkeeper API mode for you [API only Rails 5 applications](http://edgeguides.rubyonrails.org/api_app.html).
+By default Doorkeeper uses full Rails stack to provide all the OAuth 2 functionality with additional features like administration area for managing applications.
+By the way, starting from Doorkeeper 5 you can use API mode for your [API only Rails 5 applications](http://edgeguides.rubyonrails.org/api_app.html).
-All you need is just to configure the gem to work in required mode:
+All you need is just to configure the gem to work in desired mode:

 ``` ruby
 Doorkeeper.configure do
   # ...

   api_only
 end
 ```

 Keep in mind, that in this mode you will not be able to access `Applications` or `Authorized Applications` controllers because they will be skipped.
+Also all the redirects will be returned as JSON response with corresponding locations.

 ### Routes